+A busy bag, also known as an activity bag, is a portable container filled with various age-appropriate toys and activities designed to keep young children engaged and entertained, especially during road trips, long waiting times or hospital stays.
 Busy bags are a fantastic thing to have around for young children and are great boredom busters.
 They are ideal to slip into your bag for long journeys, medical appointments, visiting relatives or any other accession where your little ones might need entertainment or distraction.
 A busy bag is incredibly easy and cheap to put together, they can be themed in any way that you want and they can be switched up to keep little minds entertained.
-All you need to get started making your own busy bags is some kind of bag such as a large pencil case or a food storage bag.
-Here are some of my favourite busy bag ideas.

 *Disclosure: I only recommend products I would use myself and all opinions expressed here are my own.
 This page may contain affiliate links that mean I may earn a small commission at no additional cost to you.
 Read the full privacy policy here.